coderberry/airbrake-grails/README.md

 ## Compatibility

 This plugin is compatible with Grails version 2.0 or greater.
+A backport to Grails 1.3 is available on the [grails-1.3 branch] (https://github.com/cavneb/airbrake-grails/tree/grails-1.3).

 ## Release Notes